-- 1. Log in to the Fastly web interface and click the \\Account\\ link from the [user menu](/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
+- Log in to the Fastly web interface and click the Account link from the user menu (/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
 Your account information appears. - 2.
-In the API Authentication area near the bottom of the page, click the Manage your personal API tokens link.
-The API Token Management page appears.
-This is where you can see the list of your personal API tokens.
-If you're a superuser (/guides/user-access-and-control/user-roles-and-how-to-change-them), click the Account API Tokens tab to see a list of all the API tokens associated with your organization's Fastly account.
+Click Account API tokens.
+The Account API Tokens page appears with a list of tokens associated with your organization's Fastly account.